GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 When an ISP offers a service to transmit outbound multicast traffic through a forwarding network, it might also offer AMT relays in order to reach receivers without multicast connectivity to the forwarding network, as in
 {{figtxisp}}.
-In this case it's RECOMMENDED that the ISP also provide a domain name for the AMT relays for use with the discovery process defined in this document.
+In this case it's RECOMMENDED that the ISP also provide at least one domain name for the AMT relays for use with the AMTRELAY RR.

 When the sender wishes to use the relays provided by the ISP for forwarding multicast traffic, an AMTRELAY RR should be configured to use